nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 The largest growth of light pollution in New Mexico has occurred in the NW and SE portions of the state as a result of wasteful lighting at oil and gas facilities.
-Moving forward, this growth can and should be stopped; removing the exemption only means that new lighting needs to be compliant.
+Moving forward, the increase in light pollution can and should be stopped; removing the exemption only means that new lighting needs to be compliant.
 Note that facilities on BLM land are already required to install shielded lighting.

-For new lighting, we extend the start date of the new shielding requirement to January 1, 2027 so that any facilities currently in planning or construction do not need to be changed.
+For new lighting, SB34 extends the start date of the new shielding requirement to January 1, 2027 so that any facilities currently in planning or construction do not need to be changed.